wKovacs64/react-native-responsive-image-view/.changeset/quick-cats-move.md

 - `ResponsiveImageViewProps` is now a type rather than an interface (should only impact you if you were extending it)
 - `ResponsiveImageView` return type changed from `React.ReactElement<ResponsiveImageViewProps> | null` to `React.JSX.Element | null` which is more accurate
-- new `UseResponsiveImageViewOptions` type exported
+- New `UseResponsiveImageViewOptions` type for hook options